mozilla/firefox-health-backend/README.md

 ```
 export NIMBLEDROID_API_KEY=<API key>
 export NIMBLEDROID_EMAIL=<your email address>
+yarn fetchNimbledroidData
 yarn start
 ```

-Load http://localhost:3000/api/nimbledroid to verify it works.
+Load [this page](http://localhost:3000/api/nimbledroid?product=focus) to verify it works.

+### Redis

+If you want to test caching with Redis (there's caching with JS as a fallback) make sure to install Redis and set the REDIS_URL env to `redis://localhost:6379` before starting the server.

 ## Attributions